 Traditional Residencies – year round

 Our Residencies are designed to fit an artist’s unique needs and desires.
-The core of the Residency is a prolonged time to work in our green printmaking studio.
-In addition an artist can add workshops, personalized instruction, and individualized critique to their residency experience.
-It can be a time of learning and experimenting, or editioning or the execution of a pre-conceived project.
-We hope to establish lasting relationships and invite our residency artists to return to Zea Mays Printmaking throughout their careers.
+The core of the Residency is a prolonged time to work privately in our well-equipped printmaking studio.
+In addition an artist can add to their program personalized instruction in a host of printmaking techniques.
+It can be a time of learning and experimenting, or editioning, or the execution of a pre-conceived project.

 Residencies are self-funded by the artists and their supporters.
 Applications are reviewed by the studio director, Liz Chalfin, residency coordinator, Sheldon Carroll and rotating members of the studio.

 - Individual Residency – apply as an individual artist and get private use of the Annex studio and the Apartment. $750/week (2 week minimum)

 - Collaborative Residency – apply as collaborators on a single project or two independent projects and share the Annex and the Apartment. $1000/week for 2 artists ($500 per person – 2 week minimum)

 - Extra occupant in the Apartment (by approval) – $30/night

 Enjoy the luxury of a fully equipped private print studio (The Annex) within our print shop.
 The Annex is equipped with a 42″ x 70″ Takach etching press, large work tables, a sink and plenty of wall space for work in progress.